Home Purchase

 CA DRE #01212512 | 15+ years experience

 I'm Bill McCoy, a California mortgage broker with 15 years of experience (CA DRE #01212512).
-I've helped hundreds of buyers figure out exactly what they can afford, and I'll show you the same process we use.
+Here's the same process we use with every buyer who sits down with us.

 The Quick Formula: 3x to 4x Your Income

 But this is just a starting point.
-The real calculation is more nuanced.
+The real calculation goes deeper.

 What Lenders Actually Look At: DTI Ratio